johan162/commute/README.md

 </td>
 <td valign="top">

-> **A Progressive Web App (PWA) to track your commute time to work.
-It provides detailed (basic-, advanced-, and very advanced) statistics and visualizations to help you understand your travel patterns.**
+**A Progressive Web App (PWA) to track your commute time to work.
+It provides detailed statistics, data analysis, and visualizations to help understand travel patterns.

 ## <TL;DR> Quick start